gitexa/sigmund/README.md

 ### High Level Architecture Description
 Our pipeline consists of 4 parts, which are connected using spacy.
 For every part of the pipeline, components can be designed manually and added in a modular fashion.
 * Data import: as the transcripts are not allowed on github-servers, we provide a config.json where the local path to the transcripts needs to be specified.
 We then use the path to create a document corpus with the raw text.
 * Preprocessing: as our features require different representations of the corpus, we provide a modular preprocessing pipeline.
 For that purpose, different layers of the text can be queried, ranging from character, to syllable, to word, to sentences, to paragraph, to document, to corpus.
-The preprocessing steps can be applied to the different layers, currently implemented are:
+The preprocessing steps can be applied to the different layers.
-    * Extracting Text-Data from docx
-    * Annotate Ground-Truth (Hamilton-Score, Depressive / non depressive)
-    * Removal of "annotations" like "(spricht unverständlich")
-    * Splitting into sentences
-    * Splitting into "utterances"
-    * Removal of Stop-Words
-    * Lemmatisation using German
 * Feature Engineering: features can be added in a modular fashion as well.
-Currently (NOT) implemented are:
-    * Share of Speech
-    * Talking Turns
-    * Flesch reading-ease score
-    * Aggreement-Score
-    * Diminished cooperativeness
-    * (Responding to negative-positive emotions)
 * Classification: we finally use a classification model in order to classify the transcripts as depressed or non-depressed using the feature vector and report a loss value.
 The models can also be specified as components in the corresponding subfolder.

+The structure of the repository is as follow:

+├── pipelinelib
+│   ├── component.py
+│   ├── extension.py
+│   ├── pipeline.py
+│   └── requirements.txt
+├── sigmund
+│   ├── classification
+│   │   └── qda.py
+│   ├── features
+│   │   ├── pos.py
+│   │   └── words.py
+│   └── preprocessing
+│       ├── syllables.py
+│       └── words.py
+└── utils
+    ├── corpus_builder.py
+    ├── corpus_manager.py
+    ├── dialogue_parser.py
+    ├── feature_annotator.py
+    └── statistics.py

 We furthermore provide a simple front-end for the Institute for Medical Psychology to present the results and provide feature details.